 Sagas play a critical role in NServiceBus systems.
 As coordinators of processes they are started by certain messages and interact with a variety of messages and services.
 To open a graphical view of Sagas, click a message in the flow diagram that is handled by a saga.

 The saga illustrates how the saga was initiated and other messages that were sent or handled, with detailed message data, time information, and details on saga data changes.

-While the Flow Diagram is very good at showing why each message in a conversation was sent, the Sequence Diagram is better for understanding when messages were sent and handled.
+While a flow diagram is useful for showing why each message in a conversation was sent, a sequence diagram is better for understanding when messages were sent and handled.

 Read more about the Sequence Diagram